Wanderers F.C.: Colours and crest

 Wanderers are known to have played in orange, violet, and black for most of their existence, although as no photographs of the team exist, the exact design is not known.
 The FA's parade of winners at the 1972 FA Cup final suggested horizontal stripes, and a replica shirt sold in the modern era followed suit, a likely arrangement given that horizontally-striped shirts were very common during the Victorian era.

 For the October 1875 match with Queen's Park, the club wore white shirts.
 In the absence of shirt numbering, which would not be introduced for another sixty years, the match card identifies the individual players by the colours of their stockings (socks) or caps, with Alcock and Kinnaird both listed as wearing blue and white caps and Jarvis Kenrick identified by his cerise and French grey cap, the colours of his former club Clapham Rovers.

 Grounds

-Wanderers played 151 games at the Kennington Oval (1891 image).
+Wanderers played 151 games at the Kennington Oval (seen in 1891).

 Forest F. C. played at common land in front of Forest Place on Leyton Flats between 1859 and 1865.
 This is now part of Epping Forest by the Whipps Cross Road between Snaresbrook and Leytonstone, about 500 metres south of the Snaresbrook Crown Court.
 When Forest re-formed in 1868–1872, apart from the first game at the old ground at Forest Place they played at South Woodford, close to George Lane.

 Wanderers played at several locations between 1864 and 1887 throughout London, but predominantly at Kennington Oval (151 games), Vincent Square (31), Harrow (23), Harrow School (15) and Clapham Common (12).
 Battersea Park has been erroneously attributed as Wanderers home ground, however Wanderers played just 10 games there between 1864 and 1867.